 Project description:

-It is now possible to capture time-varying 3D point clouds at high spatial and temporal resolution.
-This allows for high-quality acquisitions of human bodies and faces in motion.
-However, tools to process and analyze these data robustly and automatically are missing.
-Such tools are critical to learning generative models of human motion, which can be leveraged to create plausible synthetic human motion sequences.
-This has the potential to influence virtual reality applications such as virtual change rooms or crowd simulations.
-Developing such tools is challenging due to the high variability in human shape and motion and due to significant geometric and topological acquisition noise present in state-of-the-art acquisitions.
-The main objective of 3DMOVE is to automatically compute high-quality generative models from a database of raw dense 3D motion sequences for human bodies and faces.
-To achieve this objective, 3DMOVE will leverage recently developed deep learning techniques.
+Framework to automatically analyze, synthesize and evaluate 3D human motion data.
+It is today possible to capture time-varying 3D point clouds at high spatial and temporal resolution.
+This allows in particular for high-quality acquisitions of humans in motion.
+The main goal of 3DMOVE was to develop tools to process and analyze these data robustly and automatically.
+Such tools are critical to learning generative models of dynamic human motion, which can in turn be leveraged to create plausible synthetic human motion sequences.
+This has the potential to influence virtual reality applications such as virtual change rooms or crowd simulations, where plausible synthesis can aid in creating realism.
+In addition to automatic tools that allow to synthesize novel 3D human motions based on unprocessed time-varying 3D point clouds from state-of-the-art acquisition systems, 3DMOVE studied frameworks that allow to evaluate the resulting human animations.

 Members: